barry-ha/Griduino/docs/Resetting_Memory.md

 1. **Test Griduino's audio playback**<br/>
    - If you installed audio files: Start the Griduino program
+   - Plug a speaker into the speaker jack (or connect to the internal terminal strip).
    - Press the "gear" icon until you see the **Audio Type** screen.<br/>Select **Spoken Word**.<br/>It should immediately announce your grid square.<br/>If it beeps, then Griduino did not find the audio files.
    - Press the "gear" icon until you see the **Speaker Volume** screen.<br/>Press the up/down buttons to adjust a comfortable volume.<br/>It should play an audio sample on each press.
    - To troubleshoot errors, open the **Arduino IDE** and click **Tools** > **Serial Monitor** to read error messages.